Job role and Accountability

 Listed are some duties below.
 You have the right to ask your employer for your job role description at any time, we recommend doing this during the interview process and always question anything you feel you haven’t been trained enough on or at all, or if you feel the duties don’t reflect the role at all, raise your concerns in writing to your line manager and ask for a review of the job description.

-You will be expected to provide some level of personal care, this will include: washing, dressing and undressing, brushing teeth, hair, applying makeup, creams and filing finger nails.
+You will be expected to provide some level of personal care, this will include: washing, dressing and undressing.
+Brushing teeth.
+Applying makeup, creams, brushing and styling hair.
+Filing finger nails.
 Maintaining catheter care, stoma care.
-Changing of continence aids including pads.
+Changing of continence aids, including pads.
 Being aware of skin conditions and noticing any physical changes.

 Taking to and from personal appointments such as: Hairdresser and chiropodist, supporting daily routine and promoting quality of life.
 Arranging family visits and documenting all communications and appointments had.